thee-dushbag/primenumbers/README.md

   4. get_primes_half_primes_found
     Consider the number 63, if we were to test the number, we find that it will be divided by 1, 3, 7, and 9.
-Mathematically, if a number a can be divided by b abd c, and b can be divided by d and e, then a can be divided by b, c, d and e. therefore, a number is prime if all the prime numbers less than half of it, cannot divide the number without a remainder.
+Mathematically, if a number a can be divided by b and c, and b can be divided by d and e, then a can be divided by b, c, d and e. therefore, a number is prime if all the prime numbers less than half of it, cannot divide the number without a remainder.
 This thus reduses the numbers we test hence reducing the time it takes to generate q prime numbers